Discover all the tax services we offer

 If Form 3520-A is not timely filed, a US citizen can be subject to a civil penalty equal to at least the greater of $10,000 or 5% of the gross value of the portion of the foreign trust’s assets treated as owned by the US citizen under the “grantor trust” rules.

-Failure to timely file an FBAR form can subject a US citizen to (i) for a “non-willful” failure, civil penalties of at least $14,489 (to be adjusted annually for inflation), and (ii) for a “willful” failure, civil penalties of at least the greater of $144,886 (to be adjusted annually for inflation) or 50% of the balance in the foreign financial account and criminal penalties.
+Failure to timely file an FBAR form can subject a US citizen to (i) a “non-willful” failure, civil penalties of at least $14,489 (to be adjusted annually for inflation), and (ii) for a “willful” failure, civil penalties of at least the greater of $144,886 (to be adjusted annually for inflation) or 50% of the balance in the foreign financial account and criminal penalties.